-A previous post, Fabric Softener Products are the Problem Not the Solution, struck a chord with thousands of readers.
+A previous post, Fabric Softener Products are the Problem Not the Solution, continues to strike a chord with thousands of readers.
 I know because you send me messages and letters, which I love—even ones from some who are not 100% satisfied making the switch from problematic laundry softeners to what I find are amazing wool dryer balls.

 But first, let’s review the problem: